RosettaCommons/documentation/application_documentation/PeptiDerive.md

 Options
 =======

-Note: this section was added for convenience, but may be updated.
-It's best to look at the [[full options list]] for the most updated listing of options.
+Note: this section was added for convenience, but may be out-dated.
+It's best to also look at the [[full options list]], to make sure you're looking at the most updated listing of options.

 | Option name         | Type           | Description                                                  | Default |
 |---------------------|----------------|--------------------------------------------------------------|---------|